Skip to Content

 FUTURETRACK

 Friday's surface low pressure is forecast to lift a warm front north of the region, boosting storm energy and moisture once again.
-Given winds aloft, and strong levels of instability, support for severe weather will exist south of the warm front and east of the cold front.
-Timing centers on late afternoon into the evening, as development should remain near the low and associated cold front.
+Given winds aloft and strong levels of instability, support for severe weather will exist south of the warm front and east of the cold front.
+Timing centers on the late afternoon into the evening, as isolated development appears possible ahead of the front in the warm sector, before merging into a line of storms along the front.

 At initiation, instability is maximized, along with ample low to mid-level wind shear and high dew points in the 60s.
 Lapse rates aloft will encourage strong storms and a quick transition to severe weather.

 Confidence is high that storms will develop and become severe.
 Concern is increasing for a severe wind threat, specifically.
-Some uncertainty remains surrounding the timing and placement of intitial storms and therefore what follows into the night.
+Some uncertainty remains regarding the timing and placement of intitial storms and, therefore, what follows into the night.

 HAZARDS